morethanyell/DannyCustomControls/README.md

     2. This will broaden, meaning more suggestions and improvements are added by contributors
     3. People learn how to create your own controls, instead of using Bunifu
     4. Just enjoy coding

+# How to use

+    1. Open your Visual Studio
+    2. Make sure you have GitHub extension
+    3. Fork this
+    4. Clone